 It would also be a crime to violently prevent someone from exercising their rights of conscience, such as peacefully worshipping God in their own way or expressing their personal opinions or beliefs.
 Censorship or trying to silence another person through any violent means is, therefore, a crime.

 Crimes Against Property

 One can also steal someone’s property through extortion or forgery.
 One can steal through engaging in dishonest transactions where one deliberately misrepresents a product or service, takes your money, but fails to deliver what was promised.
-Crimes done by deception, however, are usually processed under civil, rather than criminal law.
+Crimes committed by deception, however, are usually processed under civil, rather than criminal law.

 The right of property is a sticky issue in some respects.
-Society must have some standards for what defines property, how property is exchanged or transferred and other rules that make commerce, industry and even the right of property possible.
+Society must have some standards for what defines property, how property is exchanged or transferred, and other rules that make commerce, industry, and even the right of property possible.
 We’ll address some of these later.
-For now, I think it’s easy to see that robbery, arson, vandalism and other similar trespasses against property qualify as crimes.
+For now, I think it’s easy to see that robbery, arson, vandalism, and other similar trespasses against property qualify as crimes.

 Common Law and the Golden Rule

 This idea of crime we have just referenced is sometimes referred to as the “common law.”
 The common law is the law that is common to just about everyone.
 People, in general, recognize that these things are crimes when they are the victim of them.
 We have a sense of moral indignation when someone trespasses against our life, liberty, or property or the life, liberty, or property of someone we care about.
 We say, “That’s just not right!”